ansonl/ansonl.github.io/_maps/4-faq.md

 ### 3. How can I import 3MF into Blender?

 3MF files can be imported into Blender using the free [Blender 3MF Format addon](https://github.com/ansonl/Blender3mfFormat).
-I recommend using my branch of the addon that adds some additional features in a [pull request](https://github.com/Ghostkeeper/Blender3mfFormat/pull/58) waiting to be merged into the main repo.
+I recommend using my linked branch of the addon that adds 3MF Color Group support for objects in a [pull request](https://github.com/Ghostkeeper/Blender3mfFormat/pull/58) waiting to be merged into the main repo.

 ### 4. Cura/Prusaslicer slicer softwares hang or fail when slicing the models